Did you know that issues relating to tyres are a common reason for MOT failure?

 Make sure that you inspect the condition of your tyres ahead of an MOT test, and have them replaced in advance of the test if necessary.

-Tyres on The Same Axle Must Have Matching Structures
+Tyres on the Same Axle Must Have Matching Structures

 Tyres should have matching tyre structures - be it radial or crossply - if they are on the same axle.
 Ideally, you should have matching tyre structures on each wheel too.